zach-hanly/housing_data_project/README.md

 ```
 ├── README.md                 <- The top-level README for reviewers of this project
-├── master_notebook.ipynb     <- Narrative documentation of analysis in Jupyter notebook
+├── main_notebook.ipynb       <- Narrative documentation of analysis in Jupyter notebook
 ├── presentation.pdf          <- PDF version of project
 ├── data                      <- Sourced externally
 └── images                    <- Generated from code